Best Raspberry Pi Kits for Retro Gaming (2025 Buyer’s Guide)

 Troubleshooting Slow Performance

 Audio Stuttering: Often caused by insufficient power supply.
-Upgrade to official 3A power adapter and check for low voltage warnings.
+Upgrade to official 3A power adapter and check for low voltage warnings in system logs.

 Video Lag: Disable unnecessary visual effects in RetroArch settings.
-Turn off rewind feature and reduce save state frequency.
+Turn off rewind feature and reduce save state frequency to improve performance.

 Overheating: Install proper cooling solution and monitor CPU temperature.
-Thermal throttling begins at 80°C on most Pi models.
+Thermal throttling begins at 80°C on most Pi models, causing automatic performance reduction.

 Recommended Power Supplies